rust-lang/rust/src/doc/trpl/hello-cargo.md

 [cratesio]: http://doc.crates.io

 Cargo manages three things: building your code, downloading the dependencies your code needs, and building those dependencies.
 At first, your program doesn’t have any dependencies, so we’ll only be using the first part of its functionality.
 Eventually, we’ll add more.
 Since we started off by using Cargo, it'll be easy to add later.

-If you installed Rust via the official installers you will also have Cargo.
-If you installed Rust some other way, you may want to [check the Cargo README][cargoreadme] for specific instructions about installing it.
+If we installed Rust via the official installers we will also have Cargo.
+If we installed Rust some other way, we may want to [check the Cargo README][cargoreadme] for specific instructions about installing it.

 [cargoreadme]: https://github.com/rust-lang/cargo#installing-cargo-from-nightlies